 1. Insides Out: Pumpkin Purée

-Turning your pumpkin’s insides into a purée provides endless (and delicious) options for enjoying your Halloween treat well into Thanksgiving.
+Turning pumpkin insides into a puree provides endless (and delicious) options for enjoying your Halloween treat well into Thanksgiving.
 Pumpkin purée can be used for all your favorite pumpkin recipes, from pies and pancakes to cocktails and butter.
 Excess purée lasts several months in the freezer, which means you can switch from canned pumpkin to the real-deal when Thanksgiving comes around.
-Simply scoop out the seeds, place the pumpkin halves cut side down on a baking sheet and roast the pumpkin at 325 degrees until it is completely tender inside, about 45 to 60 minutes.
+Simply scoop out the seeds, place the pumpkin halves cut side down on a baking sheet, and roast the pumpkin at 325 degrees until it is completely tender inside about 45 to 60 minutes.
 Then, scrape the pumpkin flesh off the skin and puree in a blender or food processor until smooth.
-Let cool and store in freezer until needed!
+Let cool and store in the freezer until needed!

 2. Needs for Seeds!

 Roasted pumpkin seeds make a simple and tasty addition to just about all of your favorite treats!
-Just separate the seeds from the guts and rinse thoroughly before coating with oil, popcorn salt and baking in a single layer.
+Just separate the seeds from the guts and rinse thoroughly before coating them with oil, popcorn salt, and baking in a single layer.
 Add a pinch of salt for classic roasted pumpkin seeds, or brown sugar and cinnamon for a sugary treat.
-Pumpkin seeds can also be used as a crunchy outer layer of candied apples, an addition to brownie batter or even garnishes for salads.
+Pumpkin seeds can also be used as a crunchy outer layer of candied apples, an addition to brownie batter, or even garnishes for salads.